Kanboard Documentation

 Groups Management

-Each project manager can authorize the access to a set of groups from the project permissions page.
+Each project manager can authorize access to a set of groups from the project permissions page.

 Add a New User